gravatar/hovercards/README.md

 TODO: Describe the React Hovercards API here.

+## How to Contribute

+TODO: Move this section to a CONTRIBUTING.md file and describe how to contribute to the Gravatar Hovercards library for both the Vanilla JavaScript and React libraries.

 ## WPCOM

-TODO: Describe the WPCOM Hovercards here.
+TODO: Create a WPCOM.md file and describe the WPCOM Gravatar Hovercards library here.

 ### Usage

-TODO: Describe how to use the WPCOM Hovercards here.
+TODO: Describe how to use the WPCOM Gravatar Hovercards library here.

-## How to Contribute
+### How to Contribute

-TODO: Move this section to a CONTRIBUTING.md file.

-### Vanilla JavaScript

-TODO: Describe how to contribute to the Vanilla Hovercards here.

-### React

-TODO: Describe how to contribute to the React Hovercards here.

-### WPCOM

 To contribute to the WPCOM Gravatar Hovercards library, ensure you have a Gravatar sandbox that's accessible via SSH using the `gravatar` handle.